-A luscious, grilled filet mignon steak comes from the tenderloin of the beef, one of two long snakelike sections of meat found on the underside of the backbone.
-A true filet mignon is only take from the narrow, smaller end of the tenderloin.
+A bacon wrapped, grilled filet mignon is a classy dish.
+This cut of beef is taken from the narrow, smaller end of the beef tenderloin, one of two long sections of meat found on the underside of the backbone.

 Since the typical beef only produces four to six pounds of tenderloin, also known as filet, the price per pound can be extreme.
 Filets can be sliced into one to two inch thick portions and grilled as is, with light seasoning of salt and pepper.
 They are often wrapped with bacon, which adds flavor and helps the meat retain its shape.